bhattlab/StrainSifter/README.md

 Short read data can be paired- or single-end.

-For paired-end data, the config file should have 'reads1' and 'reads2' parameters that indicate the forward and reverse read files, respectively. {sample} should be used as a placeholder for the individual sample names as follows:

-    reads1: tutorial/fastq/{sample}_1.fq.gz
-    reads2: tutorial/fastq/{sample}_2.fq.gz

-For single-end or interleaved data, the config file should have only the 'reads1' parameter, and 'reads2' can be deleted or left blank:

-    reads1: tutorial/fastq/{sample}_1.fq.gz
-    reads2:

-or

-    reads1: tutorial/fastq/{sample}_1.fq.gz

-At this time, StrainSifter does not support different file extensions for different samples -- please ensure that all samples are in the same format.
+You will need to indicate input files in the config file for each sample you wish to run StrainSifter on.
+This is described below in the *Config* section:

-### Config file
+### Config

 You must update the config.yaml file as follows:

-*reference:* Path to reference genome (fasta format) *samples:* List of input samples (fastq or fastq.gz format) *reads1:* Directory containing forward reads OR single-end/interleaved reads, with {sample} as sample name placeholder *reads2:* Directory containing reverse reads (blank if data are single-end or interleaved)
+*reference:* Path to reference genome (fasta format) *reads:* Samples and the file path(s) to the input reads.

-Optionaly, you can update the following parameters:
+Optionally, you can update the following parameters:
 *prefix:* (optional) desired filename for output files.
 If blank, the name of the reference genome will be used.
 *mapq:* minimum mapping quality score to evaluate a read aligment *n_mismatches:* consider reads with this many mismatches or fewer